IvyTech-ir/Ivytech/README.md

     <li>how a clean solution would look from your perspective?</li>
     <li>which design pattern you’d choose?</li>
 </ol>
-<strong>Note:</strong> The project should demonstrate the standards you expect from a clean solution.
 <hr/>

 ## 1- How I set up a project